This list of backpacking essentials includes all the items that should never be missing in your backpack.

 Keeping things tight and well organized in a backpack is easier said than done.
-Packing cubes should never be missing from your backpacking gear.
+Packing cubes should never be missing from your backpacking checklist.
 They can take some extra space and weight which you could use otherwise, but they help you keep things organized so you know where they are and can easily reach them if you need them.
 You can use one for your t-shirts, one for your underwear and one for your cables and camera equipment.

 Consider using some dry bags to keep your electronics and cables – stuff such as your camera and other important gear that you want to protect from water.
 It’s worth the investment to save yourself a headache!